Pre-registration training for childminders in England

 Does anyone else in my setting need one?

 Anyone else aged 16 or over living and/or working on the premises.
-So this means your partner, children over 16 (including those at university), lodgers etc.
+So this means your partner, children over 16 (including those at university), lodgers etc. There's information about getting a DBS for others in your household here.

 I have an old CRB, do I need a DBS?